upperdim/Arduino-sensors/README.md

-Making use of various sensors with Arduino.

-Note: Each project requires different arrangement and connections on the physical board.
+At the current state, this repository is making use of various sensors with Arduino.
+Thus, project requires different arrangement and connections on the physical board.
+Pieces will be assembled together to be used by a single project which will be the final smart home prototype.